Baby constipation can be distressing, but there are simple steps you can take at home to relieve baby’s discomfort and prevent its return.

 This does not necessarily mean he is constipated – if the stool is soft when it finally appears, then it is very likely that all is well.

-Nor do straining and grunting necessarily indicate constipation – these are actually quite common reactions, as your baby’s body adjusts to the new texture and firmness of his stools.
+Straining and grunting don't necessarily indicate constipation either – these are actually quite common reactions, as your baby’s body adjusts to the new texture and firmness of his stools.

 But baby constipation can arise as his intestines learn to cope with this new form of nutrition.